What Cat Diseases Are Contagious to Dogs?

 Treatment Options for Worms

 As pet parents, we can take an active role in preventing the transmission of cat diseases to our dogs.
-By staying on top of vaccination, flea, and worm treatments you can protect your pets from disease.
-If you’re still looking for a vet to protect against these contagious diseases, find a veterinarian near you.
+By staying on top of vaccination, flea, and worm treatments, you can protect your pets from disease.
+If you’re still looking for a vet to protect against these contagious diseases, schedule a veterinary check-up with BetterVet.